TheBatmanofButler/BuzzfeedWrapperAPI/README.md

 ### start param not formatted properly
 input: a, b, c = test(feed = "lol", start = "2016-12-14 14:30:", end = "2016-12-13 21:01:04", keywords = ["i", "a", "u"], threshold = 0)

 output:
 ValueError: time data '2016-12-14 14:30:' does not match format '%Y-%m-%d %H:%M:%S'

 ### end param not formatted properly
 input: a, b, c = test(feed = "lol", start = "2016-12-14 14:30:", end = "2016-12-13 21:01:", keywords = ["i", "a", "u"], threshold = 0)

 output:
 ValueError: time data '2016-12-14 14:30:' does not match format '%Y-%m-%d %H:%M:%S'

 ### Nonexistent feed
 input: a, b, c = test(feed = "lo", start = "2016-12-14 14:30:", end = "2016-12-13 21:01:04", keywords = ["i", "a", "u"], threshold = 0)

 output:
 ValueError: No JSON object could be decoded

-### keywords given a tuple instead of a list (this does not break anything in this implementation, but I raised an error for consistency)
+### Keywords given a tuple instead of a list (this does not break anything in this implementation, but I raised an error for consistency)
 input: a, b, c = test(feed = "lol", start = "2016-12-14 14:30:00", end = "2016-12-13 21:01:04", keywords = ("i", "a", "u"), threshold = 0)

 output:
 TypeError: keywords must be a list

-### threshold given negative value
+### Threshold given negative value
 input: a, b, c = test(feed = "lol", start = "2016-12-14 14:30:08", end = "2016-12-13 21:01:04", keywords = ["i", "a", "u"], threshold = -100)

 output:
 ValueError: threshold must be a non-negative integer